 When you need help for emotional, behavioral or mental health issues, our adolescent program is your best choice for care.
 We specialize in stabilizing crisis situations through effective intervention.
 Our multispecialty team approach leads to successful outcomes.

 We work with families to help everyone understand the diagnosis and develop an individual plan tailored specifically to manage your adolescent’s care in the least restrictive environment possible.
 Program components include:

 - Psychoeducation – Provides information about causes and effects of the particular mental illness to expand understanding of the condition, reduce feelings of helplessness and increase opportunities for better self-care

-- Psychotherapy – Employs professional treatment methods to enhance a sense of well-being
+- Psychotherapy – Employs evidence-based treatment methods, such as cognitive behavioral, dialectical behavioral, solution-focused, family and group therapies, to enhance your sense of well-being

 - Expressive therapy groups – Incorporate art, dance/movement, music and recreation activities to help address key emotional, behavioral or mental health issues that may not be accessible through words

 - Adolescent psychopharmacology – Uses medication to assist in treatment, when appropriate

 Multiple Levels of Care to Meet Individual Needs